azat-co/practicalnode/chapter12/chapter12.md

 Chapter 12
 ----------
-# Publishing Node.js Modules and Contributing to Open Source
+# Modularizing Your Code and Publishing Node.js Modules to npm

 One of the key factors that attributed to the rapid growth of the Node.js module ecosystem is its open-source nature and robust packaging systems (with registry).
 As of April 2013, JavaScript and Node.js had already surpassed any other language/platform in number of packages contributed per year ([source](http://caines.ca/blog/2013/04/13/the-node-dot-js-community-is-quietly-changing-the-face-of-open-source/)):